-During exercise, the gas exchange requirements of the lung increase due to an increased consumption of oxygen and increased production of carbon dioxide.
+During exercise, the gas exchange requirements of the lung increase due to an increased oxygen consumption and increased carbon dioxide production.
 In addition, both the respiratory rate and tidal volume increase, hence alveolar ventilation also increases.
 This increases the rate of gas exchange and minute volume.
-It is not fully understood why the rate of ventilation increases upon commencing exercise and several mechanisms are thought to be implicated.
+It is not fully understood why the ventilation rate increases when exercising and several mechanisms are thought to be implicated.

 Intense exercise also results in increased lactic acid production.

 Exercise can be aerobic or anaerobic.
-The anaerobic threshold (AT) is the term used to describe when anaerobic metabolism begins.
+The term anaerobic threshold (AT) is used to describe the point at which anaerobic metabolism begins.

 During aerobic respiration, carbon dioxide production, minute volume and alveolar ventilation increase proportionally, resulting in a constant pCO2.
 However, after the AT, the minute volume and alveolar ventilation rate increase more than the CO2 production, leading to a low pCO2.
 Anaerobic metabolism also increases lactic acid production and the point at which this occurs will vary with the fitness of the individual.
 This can result in hyperventilation and lactic acidosis.